-All of our revenue to date has been derived primarily from upfront and milestone payments earned on licensing and sub-licensing transactions and most recently, from government grant revenue.
+All of our revenue to date has been derived from upfront and milestone payments earned on licensing and sub-licensing transactions and most recently, from government grant revenue.
 To date, we have used primarily equity financing and licensing income to fund our ongoing business operations, and we expect to continue this practice for the foreseeable future.
-Since our inception through June 30, 2004, we raised net proceeds of approximately \$49.7 million from equity financings, class A and class C special stock conversions, warrant exercises and the issuance of a \$500,000 convertible debenture, and have received \$4.6 million, net of sublicensing costs, as a result of licensing upfront payments and milestones.
+Since our inception through September 30, 2004, we raised net proceeds of approximately \$50.1 million from equity financings, class A and class C special stock conversions, warrant exercises and the issuance of a \$500,000 convertible debenture, and have received \$4.6 million, net of sublicensing costs, as a result of licensing upfront payments and milestones.

-Our cash and cash equivalents were \$22,972,996 and \$9,134,327 at June 30, 2004 and December 31, 2003, respectively.
-The increase in our cash balance was primarily due to the closing of a \$17.7 million (\$16.5 million net of transaction costs) private placement financing in May 2004, and (iii) approximately \$1.6 million received from warrant exercises in February 2004 through June 2004.
-We received an additional \$156,250 in July 2004 as a result of a warrant exercise and may receive additional funds in August 2004 from additional exercises of warrants, the amount of funds depending upon how many warrants are exercised for cash as opposed to on a cashless basis.
+Our cash and cash equivalents were \$20,576,359 and \$9,134,327 at September 30, 2004 and December 31, 2003, respectively.
+The increase in our cash balance was primarily due to the closing of a \$17.7 million (\$16.4 million net of transaction costs) private placement financing in May 2004, and approximately \$2.0 million received from warrant and option exercises from February 2004 through September 2004.